-Witnesses, while not party to the document being signed, are one of the most important people when it comes to guaranteeing the legitimacy of a legally binding document.
+Witnesses, while not a party to the document being signed, remain one of the most important figures in confirming the legitimacy of a legally binding document in 2025.
+Their presence helps safeguard against future disputes and reinforces that all parties are entering the agreement freely and knowingly.

-A witness is there to make sure the parties identified have been confirmed and that the document is being validly signed.
-Further, it’s a way of ensuring there is no illegal action that would affect the validity of the contract, such as duress.
+A witness is there to verify that the identities of the signing parties have been properly confirmed and that the document is being executed correctly.
+This extra layer of verification is especially important to ensure that no illegal action, such as duress or coercion, undermines the validity of the contract.

 When Do Documents Need A Signature?